A new mom’s worst fear is not being able to produce enough milk. So, suffering from an overactive letdown is probably the last thing you expected.

 4: Release the Initial Flow Elsewhere

-Most women only have an initial forceful letdown.
 After your letdown is triggered, take your baby off your breast and release the milk into a towel or milk saver.
 Your hungry baby will probably fuss, but at least you won’t choke him with your over-enthusiastic flow.

 Breast milk is liquid gold.
 If you’re frugal with your supply, you can try the Milkie’s Milk Saver.
 It’s super easy to use.
 Just attach it to your breast after your initial letdown, or use it on the opposite breast to capture any leakage.
 You’ll save mostly foremilk, but hey, every drop is important!